 Within two days of Sharapova’s announcement, her career fell down around her.
-The tennis star has been dropped as the face of international brands such as Nike, Tag Heuer, and Porsche.
+International brands such as Nike, Tag Heuer, and Porsche have dropped the tennis star as their face.
 We have yet to discover if – and how long for – Sharapova will be banned from playing tennis.

 Despite the initial consequences of Sharapova’s admission, the media noise is already starting to die down, so is it better to admit your wrongdoings and move on, rather than deny you have done anything wrong in the first place?

 Deny like Armstrong